adiwg/mdEditor-doc/reference/import-window/import-formats.md

 ### mdJSON File Format

 The mdJSON file format stores a metadata record in a standard independent format developed by ADIwg.
-Each metadata record is complete and can standalone in that all contacts and dictionaries needed by the metadata record are bundled with the record.
+Each metadata record is complete and can stand alone in that all contacts and dictionaries needed by the metadata record are bundled with the record.
 This is the format used by mdTranslator to prepare metadata in one of the supported standard metadata formats such as FGDC or ISO.

 {% hint style='tip' %}
   The mdJSON file format is a great archive format for metadata records once editing has been concluded.
 It will not only save all contacts and dictionaries for the complete metadata record, the metadata record and parts will maintain their state at the time the record was saved.
 For example, later changes to a reused <span class="md-panel">Contact</span> will not alter the contents of the archived mdJSON file.